 London, United Kingdom

 We blend academic rigour with creative insight.
 Founded in 1891, and part of the University of London since 1904, weve a rich academic history but were also known for our creative approach.
-We also keep good company.
-As part of the prestigious 1994 Group of UK research-led universities, from the moment you enrol youll be part of a powerful legacy of learning.
+From the moment you enrol youll be part of a powerful legacy of learning.

 Challenging course content and excellent teaching

 At Goldsmiths youll look at subjects differently.
 We take an interdisciplinary approach to all our degree courses, which means you wont find our subjects prescriptive and you wont find our teaching dull either.

 Personal contact with leading academics